checkout/frames-ios/README.md

 Run `carthage update --use-xcframeworks` to build the framework and drag the built `Frames` into your Xcode project.

+If you are planning to run release builds for simulator, make sure to exclude the i386 architecture from your builds.
+See [Architecture Support](#architecture-support) for setup.

 ### Swift Package Manager

 [Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the swift compiler.